-Just the ability to pick fresh herbs or lighten a winter meal with a crunchy home-grown salad makes winter feel a lot less drab, grey and long.
+The ability to pick fresh herbs, or lighten a winter meal with a crunchy home-grown salad from your food garden, makes winter feel a lot less drab, grey and long.

 Growing herbs and vegetables in winter does take a bit more effort and care; after all its not their natural growing season.
 But growth does continue, although at a slower pace and by choosing hardy herbs and vegetables that prefer cooler conditions it is possible to keep a supply of fresh greens on the table.

 In summer rainfall areas where there is frost you need a sheltered, draught-free area that catches the sun.
 Watch the movement of the sun and move your pots accordingly.
 Most kitchen courtyards are south facing and cold during winter so you need to seek out north facing patios and balconies or corners that are east or west facing and receive at least four hours sun a day.

 In winter rainfall areas there is less need for protection, especially with herbs because most are indigenous to the Mediterranean so they prefer hot dry summers and cold, wet winters.
 Here the challenge is to make sure that the pots have good drainage and the potting soil is fairly light.
 Although growth slows down it is still important to fertilise monthly, especially if you are harvesting continuously.

 The first step is to pick herbs that are hardy enough to weather cold high-veld winters.
 We recommend thyme, oreganum, chervil, parsley and sage for culinary use.
 Thyme, sage and parsley also have strong medicinal properties and to complement them you can grow hyssop (for bronchitis) and yarrow (for infections and fevers).

 Herbs like sweet basil, borage, lemon balm and the various mints are too tender and will die down so its worth treating them as summer annuals.

 Herbs need at least four hours sun in winter and a sheltered position.
 For this reason they should be grown in pots so they can follow the sun.